oqolarte/oblong/content/project/imbentori.md

 ### Entry # 1
 Date: Wed, 30 Oct 2013

-Someone called me on the phone, but I did'nt hear it immediately, because I was too absorbed on the gyrating sound waves coming out of the speakers.
+Someone called me on the phone, but I didn't hear it immediately, because I was too absorbed on the gyrating sound waves coming out of the speakers.
 My music, Queen, was too loud, and the